Low energy (lethargy) in dogs

 If your dog has less energy than normal, we call it lethargy.
 Lethargy with no obvious cause usually indicates a problem – this can range from something very minor to something much more serious.
 A full list of all the causes would be very long; this article covers the most common.

-Book an appointment with your vet if your dog appears ‘under the weather’ or they seem lethargic for no apparent reason.
+Contact your vet if your dog appears ‘under the weather’ or they seem lethargic for no apparent reason.

 What is lethargy?